I am a statistician and applied mathematician with broad interests in

 and how grateful I am.

-, my advisor, has been incredibly generous with his time and thoughts.
-I
+has been incredibly generous with his time and thoughts.
+I have done a lot

 taught me basically everything I know about spectral domain